iSci-3A12/climate-change-assignments/assignment-instructions/a1-climate-claims.md

   - [Climate Change 101](https://climatechange101.ca/) - Made in Canada!
   - [Dr. Roy Spencer](https://www.drroyspencer.com/) - A prominent meteorologist with contrarian views on climate change.
   - [Climate Change Facts](https://www.climatechangefacts.info).
-  - [CO2Science](http://www.co2science.org/) - Seems to have stopped tweeting, but you can browse older posts on its [Twitter](https://twitter.com/co2science).
+  - [CO2Science](http://www.co2science.org/) - Seems to have stopped posting, but you can browse older posts on its [X profile](https://x.com/co2science).
 2. **Create a top-5 list** of articles that most make you rethink/question what you understand about climate change—this does not mean that they are correct, but that they provide a compelling argument, seemingly new evidence, new angle, etc. You can do some preliminary research on these claims (to ensure that analysis on the specific claim isn’t readily available), but don’t go too deep, yet.
 For each item on the list, you should provide the following:
   - a URL to the claim’s source.
-  - a 1-sentence summary of the claim.
+  - a 1-2 sentence summary of the claim.
-  - a 1-sentence explanation of why it prompted you to rethink or question your current views
+  - a 1-2 sentence explanation of why it prompted you to rethink or question your current views
 3. **Evaluate the #1 claim in your list.
 Using 600 or fewer words**, do the following:
   - Provide a reference to the article (using the standard iSci format)
   - Summarize the argument being made in the article and state why it is of particular interest